Air Conditioning Installation & Repair

 West Coast Chief Repair services all brands and types of home air conditioners.
 We also do light commercial work (apartment AC, non-industrial AC units, etc.).

-- All estimates for installation are free.
+- All estimates for HVAC installation and upgrades are free.

 - All repairs come with a guarantee on labor and parts.
-We honor all manufacturer warranties, and will work with your insurance company.
+We honor all manufacturer warranties and will work with your insurance company.

 - Call us before noon for same-day service.